rowdybeaver/sample-django-docker/README.md

 This will require static Docker images to be built.
 In the directory with the README file, invoke the two commands.
 **NOTE** the period at the end of each line!

-    docker build --target applayer --tag my_applayer . docker build --target staticlayer --tag my_staticlayer .
+    docker build --target applayer --tag my_app_image . docker build --target staticlayer --tag my_static_image .

 For simplicity, you can also run `./build-live.sh`

-A CI/CD process would publish these images to a container registry, but that is more than we need for this demonstration.
+A CI/CD process would use 'docker push' to publish these images to a container registry, but that is more than we need for this demonstration.

 ### Starting the 'live' copy of the services ###